openhab/openhab-docs/configuration/items.md

 Some icons are dynamically selected by openHAB depending on the Item's state.
 For example, a "switch" icon may appear to be green when the Item is "ON" and red when the item is "OFF.
 Behind the scenes, openHAB is actually selecting two different icon files depending upon the Item state - `switch-on` or `switch-off`.
-A third icon file, `switch`, is required as well.
+A third default icon file, `switch`, is required as well.
 This icon file matches when none of the other icon files match the Item state (e.g. when the Item is in an undefined state).

 Dynamic icon filenames follow the pattern below: